ogbeche77/my_portfolio/README.md

 # Technology

 Developed using SASS, Javascript & HTML.
-Currently hosted on Github Pages.
+And currently hosted on Github Pages.

 # Free to Reuse

-You can fork the repository and use as a guide for your own perdonal portfolio too
+You can fork the repository and use as a guide for your own personal portfolio too

 # Contact